ctshiz/Case-Study---Machine-Learning/README.md

 # Divers

-In this repository, I explore same cases of machine learning problems.
+In this repository, I explore cases of machine learning problems.
 Feel free to contact for update, correction and question